Enzyme: Incremental View Maintenance for Data Engineering: Background

 \subsubsection{Deletion Vectors}

-Deletion vectors \cite{dvs} implement a merge-on-read strategy for Delta Lake~\cite{armbrust2020delta}: instead of rewriting entire Parquet~\cite{vohra2016apache} files on every change (copy-on-write), \texttt{DELETE}, \texttt{UPDATE}, and \texttt{MERGE} operations mark rows as removed without rewriting files, reducing write amplification at the cost of read-side merging.
+Deletion vectors \cite{dvs} implement a merge-on-read strategy for Delta Lake~\cite{armbrust2020delta}: instead of rewriting entire Parquet~\cite{vohra2016apache} files on every change (copy-on-write), \texttt{DELETE}, \texttt{UPDATE}, and \texttt{MERGE} operations mark rows as removed without rewriting files.
+This reduces write amplification at the cost of additional merging during reads.